-Limited partner interests are inherently different from the capital stock of a corporation, although many of the business risks to which we are subject are similar to those that would be faced by a corporation engaged in a similar business.
 An investment in our common units involves certain risks.
-You should carefully consider the supplemental risks described under "Risk Factors" in the accompanying prospectus, our annual report on Form 10-K/A for the year ended December 31, 2007, and our subsequent reports on Form 10-Q, which reports are incorporated by reference herein, as well as the other information contained in or incorporated by reference into this prospectus supplement and the accompanying prospectus.
-If any of these risks were to materialize, our business, financial position, results of operations, cash flows and financial condition could be materially adversely affected.
-In that case, the value of our common units could decline, and you could lose part or all of your investment.
+You should carefully consider the supplemental risks described below in addition to the risks described under "Risk Factors" in the accompanying prospectus and in our Annual Report on Form 10-K for the year ended December 31, 2008 and our subsequent Quarterly Report on Form 10-Q, which are incorporated by reference herein, as well as the other information contained in or incorporated by reference into this prospectus supplement and the accompanying prospectus.
+The supplemental risk factors provided below are included in this prospectus supplement solely to provide updates and supplements to certain of the above-referenced risk factors, and should not be viewed as a complete description of the risks inherent in our business, risks inherent in an investment in us or tax risks to common unitholders.
+For a complete understanding of such risk factors, you should carefully consider both the supplemental risk factors (as updated and supplemented) and the risk factors noted above, as well as the other information contained in or incorporated by reference into this prospectus supplement and the accompanying prospectus.
+If any of these risks were to materialize, our business, results of operations, cash flows and financial condition could be materially adversely affected.
+In that case, the trading price of our common units could decline, and you could lose part or all of you investment.